 Ceramics are the earliest man-made materials and have been a global artistic medium for around 30,000 years.

-Situated next to the Balcony Café, this new gallery will give visitors an exciting insight into the breadth of our outstanding ceramic collections, celebrating the creativity that is reflected in pieces from around the world.
+Situated next to the Balcony Café, this new gallery will give visitors a fascinating insight into the breadth of our outstanding ceramic collections, celebrating the creativity that is reflected in pieces from around the world.
 As well as celebrating the decorative arts, the gallery will explore the use of ceramics in scientific and technological applications, and will show how this material has been a key component in global trade and cultural exchange for millennia.

 The elaborate fountain in the shape of a citadel is a state-of-the-art product by Moroccan potters, and dates from around 1829.